Azenta (NASDAQ:AZTA) Releases Q4 2022 Earnings Guidance

 Institutional Inflows and Outflows

-Several institutional investors and hedge funds have recently made changes to their positions in AZTA.
-Macquarie Group Ltd. acquired a new position in shares of Azenta during the 2nd quarter worth approximately $160,068,000.
-State Street Corp acquired a new position in Azenta in the second quarter valued at approximately $141,290,000.
-Price T Rowe Associates Inc. MD acquired a new position in Azenta in the second quarter valued at approximately $46,502,000.
-Legal & General Group Plc acquired a new position in Azenta in the second quarter valued at approximately $28,746,000.
-Finally, Goldman Sachs Group Inc. acquired a new position in Azenta in the second quarter valued at approximately $17,379,000.
-97.43% of the stock is currently owned by institutional investors and hedge funds.
+Institutional investors and hedge funds have recently modified their holdings of the company.
+FMR LLC acquired a new position in shares of Azenta during the second quarter worth about $172,000.
+Verition Fund Management LLC acquired a new position in Azenta during the second quarter valued at approximately $207,000.
+Utah Retirement Systems acquired a new position in Azenta during the second quarter valued at approximately $274,000.
+Captrust Financial Advisors acquired a new position in Azenta during the second quarter valued at approximately $433,000.
+Finally, Colony Group LLC acquired a new position in Azenta during the second quarter valued at approximately $445,000.
+97.43% of the stock is owned by institutional investors and hedge funds.

 Azenta Company Profile